Why Aiming To Cut Back On Drinking Might Be A Huge Mistake

 The first drink will relieve the cravings you have for a drink.
 However, because you have been drinking for many years, perhaps even decades.
 One drink is nowhere near enough to deliver the effect you desperately need.

 So, all that first drink is going to do is pacify you for a few minutes (no more than that) and then amplify the craving that was there in the first place.

 Now you want to drink even more than you did before but you are using willpower to try and force yourself to avoid the thing you want more than oxygen.

 Freedom Is A Choice

 Drinking in moderation isn’t freedom, it is pure hell on earth.
-Whether you attend one of my live quit drinking seminars or join the complete online program, the message is always the same – stop drinking completely.
+Whether you attend one of my live quit drinking seminars or join the complete online program, the message is always the same – stop drinking completely and not to cut back on drinking.
 I understand that will sound a terrifying prospect to many, but it doesn’t have to be painful or unpleasant.
 My method works so well because I make it enjoyable not to drink.

 Click here for more information on my online stop drinking course